JLopez662/PMTG/README.md

 - `chronogram.csv: A CSV file with the data used to generate the chronogram.`

 6. **Open and view the Chronogram**
-  Open the chronogram.xlsx file in Excel to view your visual chronogram with three sheets, Gantt Chart Weekly, Gantt ChartMonthly Project Schedule and RACI Table.
+  Open the chronogram.xlsx file in Excel to view your visual chronogram with three sheets, Gantt Chart Weekly, Gantt Chart Monthly,Project Schedule and RACI Table.
   -
       ![Chronogram Weekly](./Gantt_Chart_Weeks.png)